 Faith, hope, and love go hand-in-hand.
 As Paul wrote: But now faith, hope, love, abide these three; but the greatest

-and expectation of these things one day manifesting.
+of their existence—an expectant confidence—of these things one day manifesting.

 Turning [our] eyes away from other things and fixing them (looking away) into Jesus, the Inaugurator (First

-(over against) the joy continuously lying before Him, remained under a cross -- despising shame (disgrace) -- and has sat down, remaining in the right (hand or part) of God's throne.
-(Hebrews 12.2 JM-NT)
+of (over against) the joy continuously lying before Him, remained under a cross — despising shame (disgrace)

+— and has sat down, remaining in the right (hand or part) of God's throne.
+(Hebrews 12:2 JM-NT)

 starts with Him.
 Jesus required faith when He came to earth to face the cross.
 His faith looked beyond the disgrace